chocolatey/choco-wiki/CommandsUninstall.md

 Uninstalls a package or a list of packages.
 Some may prefer to use `cuninst` as a shortcut for `choco uninstall`.

-**NOTE**: Automatic Uninstaller (AutoUninstall) is turned off by default.
- To turn it on, run the following command:
+To uninstall the package from your system (equivalent to uninstalling a program in "Programs and Features") via `choco uninstall`, you will most likely have to use the "Automatic Uninstaller" feature which is turned off by default (see [Note](#note) below for more information).
+To turn the feature on, run the following command:

     choco feature enable -n autoUninstaller